Guide written by:

 - Cable: the push button (or pull handle) is connected to the flush mechanism by means of a cable.
 The advantage of this system is that you can access the cistern without having to remove the button.
 This mechanism is also compatible with remote flushes (which can be installed to the side of the toilet lid).

-- Mechanical control: the push button or pull handle is connected directly to the flush mechanism.
-This advantage of this system is that it tends to be more durable.
+- Mechanical control: the push control or pull handle is connected directly to the flush mechanism.
+The advantage of this system is that it tends to be more durable.
 It also allows you to easily adjust the amount of water released (when using push buttons).
 The biggest drawback of some pull models is that you have to remove all or part of the button to lift the cistern lid and their use is usually restricted to the hole found in the middle of the lid.

 Different types of fill valves and toilet floats